We all know the traditional way to cook turkey is roasted in the oven. But how dull is it to always cook your turkey the same way?

 We told you this list was going to give you an alternative to roast turkey, and nothing is more different than turkey with chocolate.
 And yes, you can use chocolate candy bars here.
 Because no, before you ask, chocolate doesn’t always have to be eaten as a dessert.

 Think of cocoa rubbed steak, or chunky chilli con carne with chocolate, or even Mole sauce.

 Mole sauce is what we are talking about here when it comes to turkey with chocolate.
 Mole is an incredibly popular Mexican dish – a combination of chilli, onions, garlic and chocolate.
 Once made, Mole sauce is the perfect accompaniment for grilled white meats such as chicken, turkey or pork.

 So next time you serve up your turkey, make sure you include a side of Mole, and then tell your guests afterwards that they had their dessert already.

 Smoky barbecue chicken is one thing, but smoked turkey is just lip smackingly awesome.

-To get the real flavor of the smoke to come out, you need to smoke your turkey low and slow.
+To get the real flavor of the smoke to come out, you need to smoke your turkey with a propane smoker low and slow.
 So if you’re wanting to eat at lunchtime you will have to get up early to start prepping this bird, as it’ll require at least 6 hours of sizzling.

 But the time it takes to cook is totally worth it as it gives you an incredible meal – smoky meat that literally falls apart in your mouth, and a skin that has a rich mahogany brown color – irresistible.
 For more details on how to do this, be sure to check out the following: Smoking Turkey Recipe.